ubirch/ubirch-client-go/README.md

     - context: `"Signature1"`           (identifier for `COSE_Sign1`)
     - body_protected: `b'\xA1\x01\x26'` (identifier for `ECDSA P-256` signing algorithm)
     - external_aad: `b''`               (not used)
-    - payload: *here goes the original data bytes*
+    - payload: *here goes the CBOR encoded original data*

 2. Create the value *ToBeSigned* by encoding the `Sig_structure` to a byte string, using the CBOR-encoding described in [Section 14](https://cose-wg.github.io/cose-spec/#rfc.section.14).